btmangan/Javamon/README.txt

 	-Generate stats for pokemon based upon multipliers -Stats are 10*multipliers for first level, then += multiplier per level

-TextInput.java- Class for hadnling text input
+TextInput.java- Class for handling text input
 	-Text input handled through public method, include acceptable answers and question text -Verification method for displaying input to user and asking if it's okay in a y/n